 - A trail in its main parts in good condition (stone-paved trail, well-marked)

 - The capability to walk 4-5 hours per day, without any high pass to cross

 It requires the following skills from each participant:

-- A good stamina, to be able to walk for several hours at a sustained walking pace (4-5 km/h) in a mountain environment
+- Good stamina, to be able to walk for several hours at a sustained walking pace (4-5 km/h) in a mountain environment

-- You are familiar with assessing obstacles and hazards along the trail; walk confident without any external help
+- You are familiar with assessing obstacles and hazards along the trail; walk confidently without any external help

 - You can carry a small personal backpack (4 to 5 kg)